hanassser/my_blog/data/blog/learn-recently.md

 tags: [Java, Spring, OOP, documentation]
 draft: false
 summary: "Recently I've been re-read the book <Thinking in Java>.
-I also started to read the documentation of Spring Framework and Java 17 very carefully... "
+I also started to read the documentation of Spring Framework and Java 17 very carefully. "
 images: [/static/images/language.png]
 layout: PostLayout
 ---